Lady Jessica: Dune

-Children of Dune
+Sequels

-By the time of Dune Messiah, Jessica has returned to Caladan, the ancestral home of the Atreides.
+By the time of Dune Messiah (1969), Jessica has returned to Caladan, the ancestral home of the Atreides.
 She has also, by some accounts, returned to the Sisterhood following the death of her Duke, and while she cannot influence Paul, she does act as distant counselor.
 It is also implied that she and Atreides Weapons Master Gurney Halleck have become lovers.

-In Children of Dune, Jessica returns to Dune to inspect Paul's children, Leto II and Ghanima, to see if they can be returned to the control of the Sisterhood.
+In Children of Dune (1976), Jessica returns to Dune to inspect Paul's children, Leto II and Ghanima, to see if they can be returned to the control of the Sisterhood.
 Leto notes the identity of Jessica's birth mother: Tanidia Nerus.
 Realizing that Alia is fully possessed, Jessica survives an assassination attempt by Alia and flees to the desert once more, taking refuge with Fremen leader (and old friend) Stilgar in Sietch Tabr.
 A civil war has divided Arrakis, with Fremen revolting against the transformation of the desert started by Pardot Kynes.
 Alia's husband, Duncan Idaho, also realizes that Alia is possessed.
 When Alia instructs Duncan to make her mother disappear, Duncan kidnaps her on the orders of the Preacher, a mysterious desert figure that some suspect is Paul Atreides, who disappeared into the desert.
 Duncan takes her to Salusa Secundus, the home of exiled House Corrino and the previous Emperor Shaddam IV.
 The Preacher has told Jessica, through Duncan, to train the pupil she finds there: Prince Farad'n, Shaddam's grandson.
-She trains him in the Bene Gesserit way, and at the end of Children of Dune, he becomes Ghanima's concubine and Leto's Royal Scribe.
+She trains him in the Bene Gesserit way, and at the end of Children of Dune, he becomes Ghanima's concubinus and Leto's Royal Scribe.

-Jessica is quoted via epigraph in Heretics of Dune:
+Jessica is quoted via epigraph in Heretics of Dune (1984):

-When strangers meet, great allowance should be made for differences of custom and training. — The Lady Jessica, from Wisdom of Arrakis In Chapterhouse: Dune it is noted that she "lived out her years on Caladan."
+In Chapterhouse: Dune (1986) it is noted that she "lived out her years on Caladan."
 According to the Appendix IV: The Almanak en-Ashraf (Selected Excerpts of the Noble Houses) in Dune, Lady Jessica dies in the year 10,256 A.G. after 102 years of life.